California Driver Handbook - Miscellaneous Licensing Information

 Driver License In Your Possession

-You must always have your DL with you when you drive.
+You must always keep your DL with you when you drive.
 You must show it to any peace officer who asks to see it.
 If you are in a collision, you must show it to the other driver(s) involved (refer to the “Involved in a Collision” section).

 When you move, you must give DMV your new address within 10 days.
 There is no fee to change your address.
 You may notify DMV of your address change for your DL/ID card, and vehicle(s) online at www.dmv.ca.gov.
-You may also download a Change of Address (DMV 14) form and mail it to the address on the form, or call DMV at 1-800-777-0133 and request a DMV 14 be mailed to you.
+You may also download a Change of Address (DMV 14) form and mail it to the address on the form, or call DMV at 1-800-777-0133 to request a DMV 14 be mailed to you.

-A new DL or ID card is not issued when you change your address.
+A new DL/ID card is not issued when you change your address.

-You may type or write your new address on a small piece of paper, sign and date the paper and carry it (do not use tape or staples) with your DL or ID card.
+You may type or write your new address on a small piece of paper, sign and date the paper and carry it (do not use tape or staples) with your DL/ID card.

 If you change your address at a field office, a DMV representative will give you a Change of Address Card (DL 43) to complete and carry with your DL/ID card.

 DMV screens all drivers to measure vision with or without corrective lenses.
 If you do not meet DMV’s vision standard (20/40), you will be required to visit a vision specialist.
 The DMV representative will give you a Report of Vision Examination (DL 62) form to have completed by the vision specialist.
 If your vision is not worse than 20/70, DMV may issue you a 30-day temporary DL to allow you time to have your vision checked.